humzamalik42/humza-malik.github.io/README.md

 SQL Queries (sql_queries.sql): Contains the SQL queries used to perform the analysis.
 SQL Tasks & Outputs (SQL Tasks & Outputs.pdf): Details the tasks along with the expected outputs for each query.
-Entity Relationship Diagram: All the tables involved, along with their columns and relationships.
+Entity Relationship Diagram: All the tables and columns involved.